kutuluk/loglevel-plugin-remote/README.md

 - Slows the frequency of sending after a fail and restores after success.
 - Supports Bearer authentication scheme.
 - Provides light string interpolation like console and node.js (%s, %d, %j, %o).
+- Provides the ability to add any values ​​to the logs and specify a custom format.
+- Single file, no dependencies, weighs in at 2.3KB minified and gzipped.

 ## Installation